 Adriano possess vast administrative experience, strong organizational skills and a clear capacity to think creatively and respond to the challenges of developing a culture of performance in the contemporary climate of transformation in the 21st Century.

 As a Deputy Principal in a Marist school Adriano is a committed Catholic who believes that at the core of leadership is service, inspired by the model of Jesus and St. Marcellin Champagnat.
 He provides all young people opportunities to develop a sound foundation for their future, personal growth and excellence in all they do.
 Adriano is a passionate VCE Visual Communication Design teacher who is committed to assisting all learners discover their possibility.

-He has qualifications in Education, Design and he has completed a Master in School Leadership from the University of Melbourne.
+In 2015, Adriano was also delighted to become a member of the Marist Association of Saint Marcellin Champagnat.
 At the beginning of 2017 he completed a Graduate Certificate in the Management of Not-for-Profit Organisations from the Australian Catholic University.
-He is also a member of the Australian College of Educators (MACE).
+Adriano has qualifications in Education, Design and he has completed a Master in School Leadership from the University of Melbourne.
+In 2017 he also completed a Theology Unit at the ACU Centre in Rome.
+Adriano is also a member of the Australian College of Educators (MACE).